Twaddler01/rpg_similitude/README.md

 # Issues
 - May be issues loading code from URL.
 For best results, download .zip and use localhost server.
 (For Android, I use Simple HTTP server): https://play.google.com/store/apps/details?id=com.phlox.simpleserver
+# Identified a css error on Chrome (Mobile) that errors on adding a css class (when trying to select a location).
+This is NOT an issue in Firefox Mobile.
+For now, recommend using the Firefox browser until issue can be addressed.
+Likely a Github server-related error since code executes error free on Chrome locally.
+Additionally, a workaround on mobile is listed above by using an HTTP server (running a Node.js server in Termux also works fine on my Android device).

 # Updates